 Tidy Up Paths and Pavements

-Just like keeping your house clean it’s important to get your garden ready for winter by “straightening up” a bit.
+Just like keeping your house clean it’s important to get your garden ready for the cooler and warmer climates by “straightening up” a bit.
 Clean up any leaves and debris that gathered in your garden.

 Give your pavements a thorough clean as well with a brush and some soapy water to make sure that it is safe to walk on it during the winter months.